-PE uniforms are required for 5th grade, middle and upper school students to wear during PE classes.
+PE uniforms are required for middle and upper school students to wear during PE classes.
 PE uniforms are the same as previous years and do not have to be repurchased if the uniforms still fit and are in decent shape.

 - PE uniforms will be available for purchase for \$25 a set, \$15 for shorts and \$10 for a shirt.
-Charges will be put on the student's FACTS account. - Students need to label their uniforms with their names on it. - Please wash your uniforms on a regular basis. - Tennis shoes are required for PE class with no black soles.
+Charges will be put on the student's FACTS account. - MHA joggers can be worn during PE, only.

+- Students need to label their uniforms with their names on it. - Please wash your uniforms on a regular basis. - Tennis shoes are required for PE class with no black soles.